jarrodparkes/jarrodparkes.github.io/_posts/2018-12-02-dont-make-me-think.md

     - Where am I in the scheme of things?
 Where is my current focus?
     - How can I search or reorient?
 - On the home/landing/App Store screens, a new user should have answers for (1) what is this?
 (2) what can I do here?
 (3) what do they have here?
 (4) why should I be here and not somewhere else?
 And!!
 (5) where do I start?
-- On the home page, a tagline (a value proposition) can be a great way to tell a user of the sites purpose “sell your products on social, mobile, and web”
+- On the home page, a tagline (a value proposition) can be a great way to tell a user of the sites purpose "sell your products on social, mobile, and web"
-- The antidote for “religious debates” about this color versus that color, or this kind of button versus that, etc is testing.
-The question shouldn’t be “do most people know to swipe to dismiss” instead it should be “does this swipe dismissal, on this screen, for this purpose, make sense to the users using our app?”
+- The antidote for "religious debates" about this color versus that color, or this kind of button versus that, etc is testing.
+The question shouldn’t be "do most people know to swipe to dismiss" instead it should be "does this swipe dismissal, on this screen, for this purpose, make sense to the users using our app?"
 And testing can reveal this
 - User/usability test early and often
 - One morning a month for usability testing, same day every month, test 3 people and review results over lunch, maybe we could try this?
 - The purpose of user/usability testing isn’t to prove anything, it’s to identify and fix usability problems observed when watching people use your protect, save the big quantitative tests for a/b testing